 There was a statistically significant but weak association found between type of sexual experience and both sexual thoughts with coercive themes and sexual thoughts of coercing others.
-Participants who reported perpetration experiences only, as well as those with both victimisation and perpetration experiences, reported both sexual thoughts with coercive themes and sexual thoughts of coercing others more than expected statistically.
+Participants who reported perpetration experiences only, as well as those with both victimisation and perpetration experiences, reported both sexual thoughts with coercive themes and sexual thoughts of coercing others of coercing others.
+Participants who experiences, reported both sexual thoughts with coercive themes and sexual thoughts of coercing others.

 Finally, there was a statistically significant but weak association found between type of sexual experience and either sexual thoughts with coercive themes or sexual thoughts of coercing others.
-Those who reported perpetration experiences only, as well as those with both victimisation and perpetration experiences, reported either sexual thoughts with coercive themes or sexual thoughts of coercing others more than expected statistically.
+Those who reported perpetration experiences only, as well as those with both victimisation and perpetration experiences, reported either sexual thoughts with coercive themes or sexual thoughts of coercing others of coercing others.